xtremezero/Atlas-Tiles-Warper/README.md

 AO Light Affect = Strength of the AO texture\
 Emission Energy = Strength of Emission Texture\
 Normal Scale = Bumpiness of the Normal Map texture\
-UV1 Offset = offset to the texture (useful for Fluid/Water Atlas Textures)\
 Tile Count = Number of tiles in the Atlas Texture (should be the same for now)\
 Scale = Number of repetitions\
 Albedo,Specular,Metalic,Roughness,Emission,Normal,AO = Atlas Textures\